NclRSE-Training/python-intermediate-dev-vsc/_episodes/16-coding-conventions.md

 calling the `help` function and passing its name - for example from the interactive Python console/terminal available from the command line or when rendering code documentation online (e.g. see [Python documentation](https://docs.python.org/3.8/library/index.html)).
-PyCharm also displays the docstring for a function/module in a little help popup window when using tab-completion.
+VS Code also displays the docstring for a function/module in a little help popup window when using tab-completion.

 ~~~
 help(fibonacci)